dddrrreee/cs140e-20win/labs/9-esp8266/PRELAB.md

 bootloading code and later printing debugging output.
 Isolating the use of sw-uart input to a one-time startup should be much better for efficiency.
-Also, since the bootloader is organized as a send-reply protocol, we know when input will arrive (and will only do so when we ask for it), which makes it both easier to get timing right and more obvious when things go wrong.
+Also, since the bootloader is organized as a send-reply protocol, we know when input will arrive (and it will only do so when we ask for it), which makes it both easier to get timing right and more obvious when things go wrong.

 Our first step is to re-structure the bootloader so that it can work